captainkello/sample_app/README.md

  Whats is the diff between a callback and before filter?
+Before filter uses the "Before Action command" in the Users Controller??

- db side or rb side?
+ Together with :success and :error, the :notice key completes our triumvirate of flash styles, all of which are supported natively by Bootstrap CSS.

  # Force all access to the app over SSL, use Strict-Transport-Security, and use secure cookies.
   # config.force_ssl = true